A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: Problem formulation

 In principle, a centralized MPC problem with respect to $\Sigma$ can be solved so as to achieve the above objectives.
 However, the resulting control performance might be hampered in the aforementioned scenarios due to the conflicting requirements of the sampling period and prediction horizon for $\Sigma_s$ and $\Sigma_f$ respectively.

-For instance, the control of the associated dynamics $\Sigma_f$ needs a higher input update frequency to ensure the short-term dynamic behaviors, while a larger prediction horizon might be expected for $\Sigma_s$ to guarantee the feasibility and stability of the adopted algorithm in the long term.\\ For this reason, a dual-level MPC (D-MPC) control scheme is initially proposed in this paper to fulfill the aforementioned control objectives.
-At the high level, a slow time scale $k$ associated with $N$ ($N\in\mathbb{N}$) period of the basic time scale $h$ is adopted to define a stabilizing MPC problem with respect to the sampled version of $\Sigma$ penalizing the deviation between the output and its setpoint.
-The computed values of the control actions at this level (i.e., $u_f^{\scriptscriptstyle[N]}(k)$, $u_s^{\scriptscriptstyle[N]}(k)$) are held constant within the long sampling time interval $[kN,kN+N)$, i.e., $\bar u_f(h)=u_f^{\scriptscriptstyle[N]}(k)$, $\bar u_s(h)=u_s^{\scriptscriptstyle[N]}(k)$ for all $h\in [kN,kN+N)$.
-At the low level, a shrinking horizon MPC is designed at the basic time scale to refine control actions with additional corrections (i.e., $\delta u_f(h)$, $\delta u_s(h)$) in order to derive satisfactory short-term transient associated with the closed-loop fast dynamics and to verify endpoint state constraint computed from the high level.
-The overall control actions of the D-MPC regulator are described by
+For this reason, a dual-level MPC (D-MPC) is initially proposed in this paper to fulfill the aforementioned control objectives.
+As shown in Figure~\ref{fig:timeaxis}, at the high level, a slow time scale $k$ associated with $N\in\mathbb{N}$ period of the basic time scale $h$ is adopted to define an MPC problem concerning the sampled version of $\Sigma$.
+The computed values of the control actions at this level, $u_f^{\scriptscriptstyle[N]}(k)$, $u_s^{\scriptscriptstyle[N]}(k)$,, are held constant within the long sampling time interval $[kN,kN+N)$, i.e., $\bar u_f(h)=u_f^{\scriptscriptstyle[N]}(k)$, $\bar u_s(h)=u_s^{\scriptscriptstyle[N]}(k)$ for all $h\in [kN,kN+N)$.
+At the low level, a shrinking horizon MPC is designed at the basic time scale to refine control actions with additional corrections (i.e., $\delta u_f(h)$, $\delta u_s(h)$) in order to derive satisfactory short-term transient associated with the closed-loop fast dynamics and to account for possible disturbances.